digint/btrbk/doc/FAQ.md

       subvolume /
         snapshot_name rootfs

+*ERROR: Only relative files allowed for option "subvolume"*.

+### Answer

-The answer for this is that btrbk is designed to never alter your source subvolume.
-In the config above, the snapshots would be created *inside* the source subvolume at: `/rootfs.20150101`.
+btrbk is designed to never alter your source subvolume.
+In the config above, the btrbk snapshots would be created *inside* the source subvolume, altering it.

+The same applies to **any "btrfs root" mount point** (subvolid=0).
+In the example below, you will **not be able to backup** `/mnt/data` using btrbk:

+/etc/fstab:

+    /dev/sda1  /mnt/data  btrfs  subvolid=0 [...]

+btrbk is designed to operate on the subvolumes *within* `/mnt/data`.
+The recommended way is to split your data into subvolumes, e.g:

+     # btrfs subvolume create /mnt/data/www
+     # btrfs subvolume create /mnt/data/mysql
+     # btrfs subvolume create /mnt/data/projectx

+This way you make full advantage of the btrfs filesystem, as all your data now has a name, which helps organizing things a lot.
+This gets even more important as soon as you start snapshotting and send/receiving.

+The btrbk configuration for this would be:

+    volume /mnt/data
+      subvolume www
+        [...]
+      subvolume mysql
+        [...]
+      subvolume projectx
+        [...]

+### Tech Answer

+While *btrfs root* (subvolid=0) is a regular subvolume, it is still
+special: being the root node, it does not have a "name" inside the subvolume tree.

+Here, `/mnt/btr_pool` is mounted with `subvolid=0`:

+    # btrfs sub show /mnt/btr_pool/
+    /mnt/btr_pool is btrfs root

+    # btrfs sub show /mnt/btr_pool/rootfs
+    /mnt/btr_pool/rootfs
+            Name:    rootfs
+            uuid:    [...]

 How should I organize my btrfs filesystem?